Want to persuade your boss to send you to Dreamforce?

 Dreamforce is a unique opportunity to spend 4 days learning, networking and (whisper it quietly) having a great time.
 Its success is perhaps best demonstrated by the ringing endorsements offered up by previous attendees, with 95% recommending Dreamforce to their peers.

-Dreamforce’s enduring popularity means that if you work in the Salesforce ecosystem, you’re no doubt desperate to book your place at the conference from the 6th November.
+Dreamforce’s enduring popularity means that if you work in the Salesforce ecosystem, you’re no doubt desperate to book your place at the conference this year.
 However, to do so, you have one major hurdle to overcome: getting sign off from your manager.

-To convince your boss, you need to demonstrate how your attendance at Dreamforce won’t just be of benefit to you, but that your entire team and organization will reap the rewards.
+To convince your boss, you need to demonstrate how your attendance at Dreamforce won’t just benefit you, but your entire team and organization.

 1. Demonstrate the return on investment